 - In the last two decades, India has seen a transitional shift in disease patterns.
 While mortality due to communicable, maternal, neonatal, and nutritional diseases has dropped, the contribution of Non-Communicable Diseases (NCDs) to health loss has doubled.
 Recognising this challenge, the National Health Policy of 2017 calls for an integrated approach to solving the healthcare crisis by screening for most prevalent NCDs to reduce preventable mortality. - According to the 'India: Health of the Nation's States' Report, all states demonstrate a higher burden of NCDs and injuries than Communicable Diseases (CD), as of 2016.
 However, the extent of the disease burden transition from CDs to NCDs varies across states.
 This transitional shift in disease patterns has been most sharply observed in Kerala, Tamil Nadu, Punjab, and Himachal Pradesh. - NCDs contribute to over 48 per cent of the disease burden in all states.
-Utilisation of available NCD budgets, however, is uneven across states.
-Punjab and Himachal Pradesh have the third and fifth highest NCD disease burden respectively, but have the lowest expenditures out of the total available NCD budget at 12 and 11 per cent, respectively.
-Manipur is the only state with lower fund utilisation at 4 per cent expenditure out of available budget. - While the share of approved funds for the NCD flexipool out of the total approved funds for NHM has doubled overall from FY 2017-18 to FY 2018-19, it is lower than the share of approved funds for the CD flexipool in all states in FY 2018-19, except for Rajasthan and Jammu and Kashmir.
+Utilisation of available NCD budgets, however, was uneven across states.
+Punjab and Himachal Pradesh had the third and fifth highest NCD burden respectively, but had among the lowest expenditures out of the total available NCD budget at 12 and 11 per cent, respectively.
+Manipur was the only state with lower fund utilisation at 4 per cent. - While the share of approved funds for the NCD flexipool out of the total approved funds for NHM doubled from FY 2017-18 to FY 2018-19, it was lower than the share of approved funds for the CD flexipool in all states in FY 2018-19, except for Rajasthan and Jammu and Kashmir.